 DEWS diagnostic templates have been developed for bulbar hyperemia scales, which may be used to assess the degree of redness (due to vessel dilation) of the bulbar conjunctiva.
 Although such scales have helped with quantifying ocular surface inflammation, it remains a "noisy" subjective measure, and the natural phenomenon of whole number bias may further limit the accuracy and sensitivity of these subjective scales.
-Prior to the 2007 DEWS report, we developed methods for monitoring ocular physiology, including hyperemia, using objective image analysis,206-208 and recent studies have demonstrated greater sensitivity and reliability compared to subjective grading methods.
+Prior to the 2007 DEWS report, we developed methods for monitoring ocular physiology, including hyperemia, using objective image analysis,227-229 and recent studies have demonstrated greater sensitivity and reliability compared to subjective grading methods.
 Further development may result in the adoption of these objective measures and integration with current techniques for assessing ocular surface inflammation.
 Other new approaches for evaluation of ocular surface inflammation include point-of-care testing for inflammatory biomarkers.
-One such test by Rapid Pathogen Screening, Inc. (RPS) detects tear levels of both active and latent MMP-9 (test cutoff value of 40 pg/mL), an inflammatory marker that has been shown to be elevated in DED.211+ Schargus et al., 2015.
-However, initial research suggests MMP-9 is only detected in late stage dry eye (Schargus et al., 2015), in a similar manner to fluorescein staining (Bron et al., 2015).
+One such test by Rapid Pathogen Screening, Inc. (RPS) detects tear levels of both active and latent MMP-9 (test cutoff value of 40 pg/mL), an inflammatory marker that has been shown to be elevated in DED.
+However, initial research suggests MMP-9 is only detected in late stage dry eye, in a similar manner to fluorescein staining (Bron et al., 2015).